-The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.
-It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and heating and cooling requirements in the SAWS service area.
-It also prioritizes and schedules the projects for funding and implementation through a multi-year plan.
+The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS infrastructure needs.
+It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and chilled water requirements in the SAWS service area.
+It also prioritizes and schedules projects for funding and execution through a multi-year plan.

-|Core Business Area||Approximate Funding|
+|Core Business Area||2023 Funding|

 The overall funding split for the 2023 water production and delivery and the wastewater collection and treatment program is 82.9% repairs and replacements and 17.1% additional capacity to support new growth and development.

 The majority of SAWS’ CIP projects provide for routine, ongoing expenditures for major repair or replacement of infrastructure.
 Projects that are typically “one time” in nature and involve the construction of new water production or wastewater collection/treatment facilities that enhance service delivery could be considered significant non-routine capital expenditures.